See this month's best travel rewards cards

 Sunset

-As the full moon rose over the twilight sky, you could be
+As the full moon rose over the twilight sky, you could be forgiven if you thought you were on another planet.

 A man stands at the edge of the fiery Darvaza Gas Crater, also known as the Door to Hell, under a twilight sky with the moon visible.

-However, the best was still to come as the true greatness of
+However, the best was still to come as the true greatness of the crater can only be fully appreciated during the night.

 The fiery Darvaza Gas Crater glows under a twilight sky with a visible moon.